AndrewCLeonard/just-tech-news/zz_notes/bootcamp-module-13-notes.md

 # Module 13: Object Relational Mapping (ORM)

+-   Render dynamic HTML using the Handlebars.js template engine.
+-   Explain and implement MVC modularization in a full-stack web application.
+-   Configure Heroku for deployment of an application using MySQL.
+-   Explain the interaction between the Model, View, and Controller.
+-   Explain separation of concerns and its benefits.
+-   Implement user authentication.

 ## 13.1 Intro: Run Web Server with Sequelize to Create Database Tables

 -   Set up the application to use Sequelize to manage SQL data.